indigogem/sdl3_cmake_vscode_template/README.md

 ```

 Open VScode and setup you Cmake tools.

 ![image](https://github.com/user-attachments/assets/9db1fcd0-52aa-410c-b285-dfcea3808677)

-This is slightly more elaborate template to start developing game with sdl3 on windows.
+This is slightly more modern template to start developing game with sdl3 on windows.

 It has setup presets for Visual Studio compiler (note that presets also setuped in thirdparty)